serverless/serverless/docs/providers/aws/guide/variables.md

 What this says is to use the `stage` CLI option if it exists, if not, use the default stage (which lives in `provider.stage`).
 So during development you can safely deploy with `serverless deploy`, but during production you can do `serverless deploy --stage production` and the stage will be picked up for you without having to make any changes to `serverless.yml`.

-This overwrite functionality is super powerful.
 You can have as many variable references as you want, from any source you want, and each of them can be of different type and different name.

-# Migrating serverless.env.yml
+## Migrating serverless.env.yml
 Previously we used the `serverless.env.yml` file to track Serverless Variables.
 It was a completely different system with different concepts.
 To migrate your variables from `serverless.env.yml`, you'll need to decide where you want to store your variables.

 * Using a config file: You can still use `serverless.env.yml`, but the difference now is that you can structure the file however you want, and you'll need to reference each variable/property correctly in `serverless.yml`.
 For more info, you can check the file reference section above.